 4. Planting and care instructions will be given to homeowners.
 This will be a step-by-step planting and care brochure that should provide all the information need for the first few years of care.

-If you have any questions or would like to receive an application in the mail, contact Mark Williams, Urban Forester by phone at 954-828-5785 or email email@example.com.
-Please include your mailing address in the email or voicemail.
+If you have any questions or would like to receive an application by mail or via email, please contact Mark Williams, Urban Forester by phone at 954-828-5785 or email email@example.com.
+Remember to provide your address and contact information in the voicemail and or email.